hashicorp/terraform-provider-aws/website/docs/r/apprunner_service.html.markdown

 * `egress_configuration` - (Optional) Network configuration settings for outbound message traffic.
 * `egress_type` - (Optional) Type of egress configuration.Set to DEFAULT for access to resources hosted on public networks.Set to VPC to associate your service to a custom VPC specified by VpcConnectorArn.
-* `vpc_connector_arn` - The ARN of the App Runner VPC connector that you want to associate with your App Runner service.
+* `vpc_connector_arn` - ARN of the App Runner VPC connector that you want to associate with your App Runner service.
 Only valid when EgressType = VPC.

 ### Observability Configuration